michaelalex94536/GRCProjects/README.md

 #
 #### Brief introduction
 GNU Radio Companion uses a graphical user interface, very similar to Simulink or Labview, that allows the user to implement a variety of signal processing algorithms.
-The user creates a "flow graph" by dragging-and-dropping blocks, and then connecting them with wires in order to execute the desired algorithm.
+The user creates a "flow graph" by dragging-and-dropping blocks, and then connects them with wires.
 Running the flow graph creates a Python script that actually implements the algorithm.

 #
 #### References